kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-k8s/index.md

 This mixture creates a web of dependencies.
 For example, imagine a situation in which all your components depend on the properly configured Istio.
 Upgrading it would be a nightmare without a set of automated integration tests that create a Kubernetes cluster and run integration tests on it to check resource dependencies, provide consistent deployment order, and ensure all pieces of our puzzle fit together at all times.

 When thinking about a proper integration tests tool for your project, you also want to have an all-purpose solution that meets the needs of both developers and users.
-You want to deploy integration tests on any Kubernetes cluster - locally to allow developers or system administrators to validate their work easily and on the spot, and on clusters provisioned on cloud providers to assure users can use your application safely in their production environment.
+You want to deploy integration tests on any Kubernetes cluster - locally to allow developers or system administrators to validate their work easily and immediately, and on clusters provisioned on cloud providers to assure users can use your application safely in their production environment.

 ## Helm tests and related issues